Personal Guarantee, Personal Guarantees and Director's Personal Guarantees

 If you have received a bank demand for payment of a personal guarantee you may question - is this personal guarantee debt claim demand valid? or can this claim be contested in any way - if so how?

-But initially you need to know what you should not do if you have recently received bank personal guarantee debt claim demand
+But initially you need to know what you should not do if you have recently received a bank personal guarantee debt claim demand or a business banking debt claim.

-IBAS has specialist knowledge (from IBAS investigations into UK business banking account disputes since 1992) - no other business 'help' organization has IBAS experience or IBAS knowledge, which provides IBAS with 'extra' width of knowledge for our further investigations (and IBAS use only) to produce the best results - that provides IBAS members with extra and better 'options' for contesting a bank Director's personal guarantee debt claim demand.
+IBAS has specialist knowledge (from IBAS investigations into UK business banking account disputes since 1992) - no other business 'help' organization has IBAS experience or IBAS knowledge, which provides IBAS with 'extra' width of knowledge for our further investigations (and IBAS use only) to produce the best results for contesting a bank Director's personal guarantee debt claim demand or a bank demand on a business debt claim.

 If your business was forced into Lloyds Bank Business Support Unit, Royal Bank of Scotland/NatWest bank/RBS Global Restructuring Group (GRG) unit or HSBC Specialized Lending Unit - we know how they operate and how false defaults are engineered - lawyers do not have that specific experience or IBAS knowledge from such cases.
 It is also now documented that Mandatory referrals and transfers to such units were required by those banks and that any 'breakdown' of the customer relationship (whether engineered by the bank or not) was used to refer businesses to such units and that even the questioning of bank charging by the business was enough to 'trigger' the bank moving that business to what are effectively 'debt recovery units' and building up penalty fees and charging rates to drive up the debt then being claimed - so contact IBAS with your case details and let us know whether your company is still trading - or been forced into insolvency by the bank.